Did at-sea observer coverage change, influencing data quality?

 Data Gaps and Limitations

 The quality of data available for managing the fishery depends on many factors, including catch-accounting, speed at which data become available, and the degree of detail of data.
-Here we assessed a relatively simple, but important, metric of data quality: the fraction of days-at-sea that had on-board observers to monitor the catch.
+Here we assessed a relatively simple, but important, metric of data quality: the fraction of days-at-sea (DAS) that had onboard observers to monitor the catch.

 Murphy T, Kitts A, Records D, Demarest C, McPherson M, Walden J, Caless D, Bing-Sawyer E, Steinback S, Olson J. 2012.
 2011 Final Report on the Performance of the Northeast Multispecies (Groundfish) Fishery ( 2011-April 2012).
 Available online: http://www.nefsc.noaa.gov/publications/crd/crd1230/